reima-ecom/reima-theme/README.md

 JS files also live next to their corresponding layout files.
 However, these need to be built with rollup, which outputs the build result to `assets/js`.
 So JS files should be referenced accordingly.
 Note that rollup doesn't create any subfolders, so just reference JS files as `js/[entrypoint].js`.
 Note also that the `assets/js` folder is mounted as a static folder as well, to allow for chunks to be loaded correctly.
 Remember to build the JS files when they are updated - this is not done in connection with site builds!

+Finally, a demo site is available under `demo`.
+When in doubt about how to configure a site, see this example implementation!

+## Multilingual sites

+Multilingual sites need to have their [locales specified in the site config file](https://gohugo.io/content-management/multilingual/#configure-languages).
+Also, you need a separate i18n file for non-English languages (also applies to sites that are not multilingual but where the language is not English).
+Furthermore, some site settings found in the `data` directory have language-specific content (e.g. announcements and menu).
+These files should have a language-specific version named `datafile.locale.ext`, e.g. `announcements.fi.yaml`.

 ## Browser compatibility

 The site uses ES2015, such as `async/await`, rest operators `{...rest}`, etc. On the CSS side, flexbox is used heavily, and grid layout in some key places.
 Thus the goal is to have an optimal experience on modern browsers that support these elements.